+CS5371 Theory of Computation Lecture 22: Complexity VII (More NP-complete Problems)

+Objectives

+- We shall continue to look at more NPcomplete problems:

+- Directed Hamiltonian Path

+- Hamiltonian Path

+- SUBSET SUM

-Directed-HAMPATH, HAMPATH, SUBSET-SUM, PARTITION
+- PARTITION

-Some more if we have time today
+- Some more if we have time today

 Directed HAMPATH

 Let G be a directed graph.
 A directed Hamiltonian path in G is a path that visits all the vertices of G once and only once.

 Let D-HAMPATH be the language

-$\{ \langle G, s, t \rangle \mid G \text{ has a directed Hamiltonian } path which starts from s and ends at t }$
+$\{ \langle G, s, t \rangle \mid G \text{ has a directed Hamiltonian } path from s to t \}$

 Theorem: D-HAMPATH is NP-complete.

-D-HAMPATH is NP-complete (2)

-Proof: First, D-HAMPATH is in NP (easy to show).
+D-HAMPATH is NP-complete (2) Proof: First, D-HAMPATH is in NP (easy to show).
 Then, we show it is NP-complete by reduction from 3SAT.
-To determine if $\langle F\rangle$ is in 3SAT, we shall construct G with two special vertices s and t such that $\langle F \rangle \in 3SAT \Leftrightarrow \langle G, s, t \rangle \in D-HAMPATH$ D-HAMPATH is NP-complete (3) Let $x_1, x_2, ..., x_j$ be the variables in the 3cnf-formula F. For each variable $x_i$ , we create a 'diamond-shaped structure' that contains a horizontal row of nodes:
+To determine if $\langle F \rangle$ is in 3SAT, we shall construct G with two special vertices s, t such that $\langle F \rangle \in 3SAT \Leftrightarrow \langle G, s, t \rangle \in D-HAMPATH$ D-HAMPATH is NP-complete (3) Let $x_1, x_2, ..., x_j$ be the variables in the 3cnf-formula F. For each variable x_i , we create a 'diamond-shaped structure' that contains a horizontal row of nodes:

+D-HAMPATH is NP-complete (4)

+Let $C_1, C_2, ..., C_k$ be the clauses in F. For each clause C_m , we create a node:

+C{m}

-D-HAMPATH is NP-complete (4) Let $C_1, C_2, ..., C_k$ be the clauses in F. For each clause $C_m$ , we create a node: Cm The figure in the next slide shows the global structure of G. It shows all the elements of G and their relationship, except the relationship of the variables to the clauses that contains them
+Next slide shows the global structure of G.

+It shows all the elements of G and their relationship, except the relationship of the variables to the clauses that contains them

 Diamond Structure Each diamond structure contains a horizontal row of nodes connected by edges running in both directions.
-There are 3k+1 nodes in each row (in addition to the two nodes on the end that belongs to the diamond)

-Diamond Structure The nodes in the horizontal row are grouped into adjacent pairs, one for each clause, with extra separator nodes next to the pair:
+There are 3k+1 nodes in each row (in addition to the two nodes on the end that belongs to the diamond) Diamond Structure The nodes in the horizontal row are grouped into adjacent pairs, one for each clause, with extra separator nodes next to the pair:

-Connection with Clauses If variable $x_i$ appears in clause $C_m$ , we add the following two edges from the $m^{th}$ pair in the $x_i$ 's diamond structure to node $C_m$
+Connection with Clauses If variable x_i appears in clause C_m , we add the following two edges from the m^{th} pair in the x_i 's diamond structure to node C_m

-Connection with Clauses (2) If $\neg x_i$ appears in clause $C_m$ , we add the following two edges from the $m^{th}$ pair in the $x_i$ 's diamond structure to node $C_m$ (Note the direction change)
+Connection with Clauses (2) If $\neg x_i$ appears in clause C_m , we add the following two edges from the m^{th} pair in the x_i 's diamond structure to node C_m

-$C{\rm m}$ D-HAMPATH is NP-complete (5)
+D-HAMPATH is NP-complete (5)

-After we add all the edges corresponding to each occurrence of $x_i$ or $\neg x_i$ in each clause, the construction of G is finished Now, we claim that this is our desired reduction. ( $\rightarrow$ ) Suppose that F is satisfiable.
-To demonstrate an Hamiltonian path from s to t in G, we first ignore the clause nodes.
-D-HAMPATH is NP-complete (6) The path begins at s, goes through each diamond in turn, and ends up at t.
-To hit the horizontal nodes in a diamond, the path is either one of the following way:
+After we add all the edges corresponding to each occurrence of x_i or $\neg x_i$ in each clause, the construction of G is finished

+We claim that this is our desired reduction:

+(=>) Suppose that F is satisfiable.
+To demonstrate an Hamiltonian path from s to t in G, we first ignore the clause nodes D-HAMPATH is NP-complete (6) The path begins at s, goes through each diamond in turn, and ends up at t To hit the horizontal nodes in a diamond, the path is either one of the following way: